Eric Cressey outlines 15 common mistakes that trainers make with mobility and what to do to fix them. You should bookmark this.

 - A 200+ video library (use these to send to clients too!)

 - A self-assessment to study and potentially get some tips from

 - A special chapter on modifying the program for special populations (for example, men and women over 40).

 Simply put, this is a must-have for any trainers library.
 Eric’s work as paramount in my development and it’s an honor to pass it along to you.
-The High Performance Handbook is on sale this week for $50 off.
-Get your copy today via the link below: –> High Performance Handbook
+Get your copy of the High Performance Handbook via the link below: –> High Performance Handbook